-Ovarian cancer is rare, but it's the fifth most frequent cause of cancer death in women in the United States, said Dr. David Cohn, the director of the division of gynecologic oncology and a professor of obstetrics and gynecology at The Ohio State University.
+Ovarian cancer is rare, but it's the fifth most frequent cause of cancer death in women in the United States, said Dr. David Cohn (opens in new tab), a gynecologic oncologist and the chief medical officer at The James Cancer Hospital and Solove Research Institute.
 The disease is usually discovered late in its progression, which makes it more dangerous, he said.

 "The reason why many women end up dying of it is that it tends to be picked up [by doctors] later in the course of the disease, rather than early," Cohn said.
 "Otherwise, [it would] be very curable."

 There are three main types of ovarian tumors.
-The most common type, epithelial tumors, happens to the cells on the surface of the ovary, and it accounts for about 85 percent of malignant ovarian tumors, Cohn said.
-Less common are germ cell ovarian tumors, which occur in the egg-producing cells of the ovary, often in women younger than 30 years of age.
-The other type consists of sex cord-stromal ovarian tumors, which occur in the ovary cells that release female hormones.
+The most common type — epithelial tumors — happens to the cells on the surface of the ovary, and it accounts for about 90% of malignant ovarian tumors, according to Cancer Research UK (opens in new tab).

 The disease has several risk factors, including increased ovulation, Cohn told Live Science.